DevExpress/testcafe/docs/articles/documentation/reference/testcafe-api/runner/run.md

 `disablePageCaching` | Boolean | Prevents the browser from caching page content.
 When navigation to a cached page occurs in [role code](../../../guides/advanced-guides/authentication.md), local and session storage content is not preserved.
 Set `disablePageCaching` to `true` to retain the storage items after navigation.
 For more information, see [Troubleshooting: Test Actions Fail After Authentication](../../../guides/advanced-guides/authentication.md#test-actions-fail-after-authentication).
 You can also disable page caching for an individual [fixture](../../test-api/fixture/disablepagecaching.md) or [test](../../test-api/test/disablepagecaching.md). | `false`
 `disableScreenshots` | Boolean | Prevents TestCafe from taking screenshots.
 When this option is specified, screenshots are not taken whenever a test fails or when [t.takeScreenshot](../../test-api/testcontroller/takescreenshot.md) or [t.takeElementScreenshot](../../test-api/testcontroller/takeelementscreenshot.md) is executed. | `false`
 `disableMultipleWindows` | Boolean | Disables support for [multi-window testing](../../../guides/advanced-guides/multiple-browser-windows.md) in Chrome and Firefox.
 Use this option if you encounter compatibility issues with your existing tests.
+`retryTestPages` | Boolean | Enables retries for failed network requests for webpages visited during tests.
+Requires a secure connection.
+See the [related configuration file property](../../configuration-file.md#retrytestpages) for more details.

 After all tests are finished, call the [testcafe.close](../testcafe/close.md) function to stop the TestCafe server.